News & Tips

 Knee and Hip Osteoarthritis (OA)

 From a rehabilitation point of view, this knowledge is enabling physiotherapists to prescribe better, specific exercises for individuals, rather than using a recipe of exercises.
 It also encourages long-term attention to maintaining strength.
-At the Griffith University, a specific programme relating to strengthening the medial (inner) knee muscles has been developed – keeping this muscle strong and active in daily activities may help to slow progression of knee OA.
+At the Griffith University, a specific programme relating to strengthening the medial (inner) knee muscles has been developed – keeping this muscle strong and active in daily activities may help to slow progression of knee Osteoarthritis.

 Research is looking at the best combination of treatment for tendinopathy (eg Achilles tendinitis, tennis elbow and patella tendinitis) It continues to support the use of specialized exercises, in combination with injections.
 Alternatives to corticosteroid injections that are being looked at include PRP (platelet-rich plasma) and prolotherapy injections.
 The specialized exercises which load the tendon in a way which assists healing without aggravating the problem are eccentric (lengthening) exercises.
 An example of eccentric exercise is lowering the affected heel down from a calf raise for Achilles tendinitis.
 It is hoped that the best combination of treatments will result in the best outcome for the many people who suffer from tendinitis.